-Fuquay-Varina Downtown will host a ticketed Holiday Sleigh Ride on Thursday, November 29th from 6:00 – 8:00 pm during the Town Christmas Tree Lighting.
-Tickets are distributed to Sponsors & Friends of Downtown.
-Remaining tickets are available to the public at a ticket sale the night before the Sleigh Ride.
-For info about becoming a Friend, please visit our website www.fuquay-varinadowntown.com.
+Fuquay-Varina Downtown will host a ticketed Sleigh Ride on Thursday, December 2nd from 6:00 – 8:00 pm during the Town Christmas Tree Lighting.
+Fast Passes are distributed as a thank you Friends of Downtown that support the nonprofit, FVDA.

 The sleigh ride will be located at TR Ashworth’s Station (120 S. Main Street) in the historic Fuquay District.

 DEADLINE EXTENDED: Duke Energy Hometown Revitalization Small Business: Love All the Local Places Grant